EmployeeIssues.comU.S. Employee Rights in Plain English

 For information about show-up pay legislation in your work state (if the legislation exists), browse the Web site of the relevant state labor department.
 Look for "wage and hour" topics or related matters.
 Alternately or additionally, browse the relevant state labor laws or consult a lawyer in your work state.

 If you're entitled to receive show-up pay through one of the means above, then FLSA regulations at least govern it as it applies to your overtime pay.
 The regulations prohibit your employer from using your show-up pay to offset your overtime pay.
 However, when calculating your overtime hours, your employer may omit the "no-work" hours for which you received show-up pay.
-For an example, see Show-Up or Reporting Pay in the regulations.

 If your employer refuses to issue earned show-up pay to you on the payday when due, then the wage and hour (or equivalent) division of the state labor department might help you to collect it.
 However, if you're working under a collective bargaining agreement that requires show-up pay, then the state labor department might refer you to your union representative.